Juma people

-The Júma are an indigenous people of Brazil, who lived in the Terra Indígena Juma in the Amazonas, along the Mucuim River, a tributary of Rio Açuã.
+The Júma are an Indigenous people of Brazil, who live in the Terra Indígena Juma in the Amazonas, along the Mucuim River, a tributary of Rio Açuã.

 Name

 The Júma are also known as Kagwahibm, Kagwahiph, Kagwahiv, Kavahiva, Kawahip, Kawaib, and Yumá people.

 Population

 In the 18th century, the Juma numbered between 12,000–15,000 people.
 The Juma numbered 300 in 1940.
-In 1998, there were only four Juma people..
+In 1998, there were only four Juma people.
 As of 2021, there are 17 descendants of Aruká's, the last elder Juma member, who died from COVID-19 in 2021 in Porto Velho.
 He was survived by his three daughters and grandchildren.